 This seminar examines public opinion and political behavior from a comparative perspective using primarily the tools of quantitative social science.
 We will focus on the intellectual evolution of the field, its core theoretical arguments and controversies, as well as emerging research questions.
 The course proceeds thematically.
 Topics will include political culture and value change, information processing and opinion formation, both conventional and unconventional forms of political participation, representation, and voter decision-making.
 Important methodological issues in the study of public opinion and political behavior are addressed in the context of these substantive questions.

-This course surveys the major topics in comparative politics and serves as an introduction to the field for Ph.D. students in USC’s Political Science and International Relations (POIR) graduate program.
-Its purpose is to expose students to key concepts and major theoretical contributions in the sub-field.
-We will focus on the intellectual evolution of the field, the dominant theoretical debates and controversies, and the variety of approaches to research within comparative politics.
-The course proceeds thematically.
-Important methodological issues in the study of comparative politics are also addressed.
+This course surveys the major topics in comparative politics and is intended for Ph.D. students.
+Its purpose is to introduce the main theoretical and conceptual building blocks of the sub-field.
+We will focus on the intellectual evolution of the field, the dominant debates and controversies, and the variety of approaches to research within comparative politics.
+The course develops a shared language and set of references that will prove useful to you throughout your professional career.
+It proceeds thematically.
+Each week we discuss a subset of the pertinent scholarly literature, usually focusing on a major theme or theoretical controversy.
+Key methodological issues in the study of comparative politics are addressed in the context of these substantive and theoretical works, as well as in the written assignments for the class.